FTX founder Sam Bankman-Fried acknowledges in court that customers were hurt but denies fraud

 When the jury was shown a photograph of Bankman-Fried with a deck of cards, he explained that he used them to satisfy his urge to “compulsively fidget with things” — a habit from his college years that grew so severe that he said he'd wear out a deck in a week.
 He has since switched to fidget spinners.

-He said he testified three times before Congress in an effort to persuade legislators to create cryptocurrency regulations that would allow products to be marketed directly to Americans.

-As to why he so frequently wore shorts and T-shirts, Bankman-Fried, wearing a suit and tie in court, said he found them comfortable.
-As for his scattered long hair, he said: “I was busy and lazy and didn’t bother getting haircuts for long periods of time.”
+Bankman-Fried, wearing a suit and tie in court and short hair, said he frequently wore shorts and T-shirts because he found them comfortable.
+As for the scattered long hair he had until weeks ago, he said: “I was busy and lazy and didn’t bother getting haircuts for long periods of time.”

-Before Bankman-Fried began testifying Friday, Judge Lewis A. Kaplan mostly shut down his lawyers' attempts to suggest to jurors that Bankman-Fried made many decisions about his businesses after consulting with lawyers.
+Before Bankman-Fried testified Friday, Judge Lewis A. Kaplan mostly shut down his lawyers' plans to show Bankman-Fried made many decisions about his businesses in consultation with lawyers, saying evidence of that would falsely imply that lawyers with full knowledge of all facts “blessed what the defendant is alleged to have done.”

-After the jury was sent home Thursday, Bankman-Fried testified in front of the judge about his communications with lawyers as he built his cryptocurrency empire.

-“That evidence would, in my judgment, be confusing and highly prejudicial by falsely implying, given testimony yesterday, that lawyers with full knowledge of the facts — all of the facts — blessed what the defendant is alleged to have done.
-And I didn’t hear that at all yesterday,” Kaplan said.

 Prosecutors built their case against Bankman-Fried for three weeks, relying largely on his former top executives, an inner circle of individuals who shared a penthouse apartment in the Bahamas with Bankman-Fried.